-Range & Habitat: The Sand Violet is occasional in sandy areas of central and northern Illinois, otherwise it is rare or absent.
+Range & Habitat: The Sand Violet is occasional in sandy areas of central and northern Illinois, otherwise it is rare or absent (see Distribution Map).
 Habitats include sandy woodlands, thinly wooded slopes, sandy savannas, sand prairies, semi-shaded areas along sandy paths, and abandoned sandy fields.
 Usually, this species is found in mesic to slightly dry areas of these habitats.
 It benefits from occasional wildfires, as this reduces the competition from taller vegetation.

-Faunal Associations: The flowers of Violets are pollinated by bees, especially Mason and Andrenid bees.
+Faunal Associations: The flowers of violets (Viola spp.) are pollinated by bees, especially mason (Osmia spp.) and Andrenid bees.
 Butterflies and skippers may suck nectar from the flowers, but they are less effective at cross-pollination.
-The foliage of Violets is eaten by the caterpillars of Fritillary butterflies and several species of moths (see Butterfly & Moth Table).
+The foliage of violets is eaten by the caterpillars of Fritillary butterflies and several species of moths (see Butterfly & Moth Table).
 The seeds are eaten to a limited extent by upland gamebirds, including the Mourning Dove, Ruffed Grouse, Bobwhite, and Wild Turkey.
 The Wild Turkey also digs up and eats the rhizomes.
-The White-Footed Mouse also eats the seeds of Violets, while the White-Tailed Deer and Cottontail Rabbit browse on the foliage only very sparingly.
+The White-Footed Mouse also eats the seeds of violets, while the White-Tailed Deer and Cottontail Rabbit browse on the foliage only very sparingly.
 Because the seeds have oily elaisomes (food appendages), they are distributed to some extent by ants and possibly other insects.

 Photographic Location: Along a path through a sandy savanna that had been subjected to a recent wildfire in Kankakee County, Illinois.

-Comments: The Sand Violet is closely related to Viola sagitatta (Arrow-Leaved Violet), and it is classified as a variety of the latter species, Viola sagitatta ovata, by some authorities.
-The Sand Violet is usually hairier and its leaves are more broad with blunt tips.
-The Arrow-Leaved Violet has leaves that are more lanceolate with spreading basal lobes (i.e., they are hastate in shape).
-It occurs throughout Illinois in both sandy and non-sandy habitats.
+Comments: The Sand Violet (Viola fimbriatula) is closely related to Viola sagitatta (Arrow-leaved Violet), and it is classified as a variety of the latter species, Viola sagitatta ovata, by some authorities.
+The Sand Violet is usually hairier and its basal leaves are more broad with blunt tips.
+The Arrow-leaved Violet has basal leaves that are more lanceolate with spreading basal lobes (i.e., they are hastate in shape).
+The Arrow-leaved Violet occurs throughout Illinois in both sandy and non-sandy habitats.
 Another species, Viola primulifolia (Primrose-leaved Violet), has basal leaves that are similar in shape to those of the Sand Violet, but its flowers are white.
 Sometimes this latter species is regarded as a hybrid.